Turkey says German comments on Erdogan's planned rallies "unacceptable"

-GENEVA The United Nations called on the Iraqi government on Friday to intervene to halt forced evictions of people suspected of having ties to Islamic State from the city of Mosul and other areas.

-ANKARA Turkey lashed out on Thursday at German politicians for opposing President Tayyip Erdogan's planned public appearances in Germany outside the G20 summit, saying they underlined double standards against Ankara.
+ANKARA (Reuters) - Turkey lashed out on Thursday at German politicians for opposing President Tayyip Erdogan's planned public appearances in Germany outside the G20 summit, saying they underlined double standards against Ankara.

 Earlier on Thursday, German Foreign Minister Sigmar Gabriel said the German government believed it would be inappropriate for Erdogan to make the appearances given tensions between the two NATO allies.